sharwell/developer.rackspace.com/docs/images/quickstart.rst

   Your application, web server, and file system runs on a server.

 * A **flavor** is a type of hardware configuration that describes the parameters of the available virtual machine images.

   Includes parameters such as CPU, storage, and memory.

   Rackspace offers a set of standard hardware configurations for you to choose from.

 * A **network** is the virtual space where your servers live.

   By default, Rackspace provides the PublicNet network that enables public Internet connectivity and the internal ServiceNet network that enables internal connectivity with your other servers.

 * An **image** is a collection of specific operating system (OS) files that you use to create or rebuild a server.

   Rackspace offers pre-built Linux and Windows images:
   Ubuntu 14.04, Red Hat 6, Windows, and so on.

   You can also create custom images, or snapshots, from servers that you have launched.

   You can use custom images for data backups and as *gold* images to launch additional servers.

-The following sections gives you more information about images.
+* A **standard image** is one that has not reached its end of life and that Rackspace supplies for your service level or that is provided specifically for RackConnect customers.

+* A **nonstandard image** is one that is imported or exported, end-of-life, shared, not standard for your account service level and not included in the subset of images provided for RackConnect customers.

 Image entity
 ------------